Talk to our experts

 > Ownership interest in limited partnership funds registered under the Limited Partnership Fund Ordinance*

-2. Non-residential real estate (subject to a cap of HK$10 million)
+2. Real estate (subject to a cap of HK$15 million, among which the cap on residential real estate remains at HK$10 million) #

 • Separately, a minimum of HK$3 million must be invested in the CIES Investment Portfolio to support the development of innovation and technology industries and other strategic industries that are beneficial to the long-term development of Hong Kong's economy.